needle-mirror/com.unity.xr.openxr/Documentation~/features/handinteractionprofile.md

 # Hand Interaction Profile

 The hand interaction profile is designed for runtimes which provide hand inputs using hand tracking devices instead of controllers with triggers or buttons.
-This allows hand tracking devices to provide commonly used gestures and action poses.
-Enables this OpenXR interaction profile will expose the `<HandInteraction>` device layout within the [Unity Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/).
+The hand interaction profile allows hand tracking devices to provide commonly used gestures and action poses.
+Enable this OpenXR interaction profile to expose the `<HandInteraction>` device layout within the [Unity Input System](xref:input-system-index).

 OpenXR Specification about Hand Interaction Profile will be updated here when it is available.